-There will be a danger of condensation or even water accumulating inside (this can happen even with the original length), especially if there are bends and kinks in the hose.
+There would also be a danger of condensation and water accumulating inside (this can happen even with the original length if there are bends and kinks in the hose).
 This will cause fluff and lint to stick to the inside of the hose restricting its diameter.

 I haven’t had time to extensively research this issue so this advice is not necessarily definitive.
 I did find that in the US and Canada there appears to be a potential solution in that they have available an optional dryer vent booster fan, which can help take the moist air much further.
 If your vented dryer has to be installed far away from an outside wall or suitable window you might try searching for a dryer vent booster fan.
 It might be better to contact the manufacturer and ask their advice.